 As an example, we can add a new wildcard CNAME record for a domain.

 Click on the Add a CNAME record to complete the process.
 The process will be similar for the MX and A records.
-Of course, with the valid parameters for each of the types.
+With valid parameters for each of the types, of course.

 If you want to add one of the record types without quick access or edit an existing record, you will need to enter the Manage menu of your Zone Editor.